mw-orcl/Move_Improve/about-the-workshop/content.md

 - **Lab 2** : Generate the Auth Token

 Create the Auth Token password to access your cloud object store.
+This lab is not required for instructor-led training.

 - **Lab 3 :** Create the Virtual Cloud Network